marcel-goldschen-ohm/manim-viewer/README.md

 Initial release of manim-viewer.

 ### 2.0.0
-Major changes and improvements!
+Major changes and improvements over v1.0.3!
 See CHANGELOG for details.

+## TODO
+- Handle file deletion and file renaming events.
+- Allow user specification of the output video filepath.

 ## Dev Notes
 To generate a `.vsix` file run `vsce package`